ethereum-optimism/superchain-ops/tasks/sep-dev-0/006-holocene-sys-cfg/README.md

 ## Execution

 This upgrade
-* Changes the implementation of the `SystemConfig` to hold EIP-1559 parameters for the
+* Changes the implementation of the `SystemConfig` to hold EIP-1559 parameters for the Holocene hardfork.
+* Performs the MCP L1 upgrade, setting the custom storage slots of the `SystemConfig` to protocol contract addresses.

 See the [overview](./OVERVIEW.md) and `input.json` bundle for more details.